zafeirizz/AiOS/README.md

 ## 🧠 Final Note

-myOS is a work in progress — enjoy exploring!
+AiOS is a work in progress — enjoy exploring!